Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 ## Units

 Units in the game are ships that can move one tile in 5 directions (center, up, right, down, left) and perform a ranged energy sapping action.
 Units can overlap with other friendly units if they move onto the same tile.
 Units have a energy property which determines whether they can perform actions and start with 100 energy and can have a max of 400 energy.
 Energy is recharged via the energy field of the map.
+They always spawn on one of the two corners of the map depending on which team they are on.

 ### Move Actions